 In Georgia, a Driving Under the Influence (DUI) charge is one of the most serious misdemeanors an individual faces.
-A DUI Conviction carries thousands of dollars in fines and potential jail time.
-More importantly though, a DUI charge alone can cause you to lose your driving privileges in the State of Georgia – even before you are convicted!
-Below, you will find helpful information on a typical DUI Case Process.
+A DUI Conviction carries thousands of dollars in fines and possible jail time.

 Step 1.
 Arrest and Bond

-Obviously, to be charged with DUI, you typically need to first be arrested.
-After you have been arrested, except for certain circumstances, you will likely be bonded out rathe quickly.
-If this is a first life-time offense, bond will generally be posted immediately and you will be released likely with information on your next court date.
+After a DUI arrest, you will likely be bonded out rather quickly, except for certain circumstances.
+If this is the first-lifetime offense, the bond will generally be posted immediately, and you will probably be released with information on your next court date.

 Step 2.
 Hire a DUI Lawyer – Save your Driver’s License

-It is extremely important that you hire an attorney that knows the nuances of GA’s DUI Laws and procedures – especially when it comes to your drivers license.
+You must hire a DUI defense attorney who knows the nuances of GA’s DUI Laws and procedures – especially regarding your driver’s license.

 Step 3.
 Discovery – The Video and Incident Reports

-After we are hired, we immediately begin the process of obtaining all the discovery – i.e. evidence – in your case.
-This includes not only the arresting officer’s report, but also any supplemental reports, notes, documents.
+After we are hired, we immediately begin obtaining all the discoveries – i.e., evidence – in your case.
+This includes the arresting officer’s report and any supplemental reports, notes, and documents.
 In addition, the video and test results, if a test case, will be reviewed.

-Once we have all the discovery in your case, we will schedule a case review with you to review it all together.
-One of our main objectives is to ensure our clients are fully informed throughout the process and are aware of what it is their lawyer is actually doing for them and their case.
+Once we have all the discoveries in your case, we will schedule a case review with you to review it all together.
+One of our main objectives is to ensure our clients are fully informed throughout the process and are aware of what it is their criminal defense attorney is doing for them and their case.